dukelec/cdnet/Readme.md

 | 1    | 0      | More fragment             |
 | 1    | 1      | Last fragment             |

-Note:
- - `SEQUENCE` must be selected when using fragments.
- - There is no need to reset the `SEQ_NUM` when starting the fragmentation.

 ### SEQUENCE
 0: No sequence number;
 1: Append 1 byte `SEQ_NUM`, see [Port 0](#port-0).

+Note:
+ - There is no need to reset the `SEQ_NUM` when starting the fragmentation.

 ## Port Allocation Recommendation